Three to be Honored at 104th Annual Dinner in New York City on November 29

 Elizabeth Barlow Rogers (right) is the president of the Foundation for Landscape Studies.
 A native of San Antonio, she earned a B.A. degree from Wellesley College and an M.A. in city planning from Yale.
 In 1979, she was appointed administrator of Central Park in New York City.
 The following year, to mobilize citizen support for the park’s restoration and renewal, she initiated the Central Park Conservancy, the nation’s first public-private park partnership.
 She was the Conservancy’s president until 1996, when she founded the Cityscape Institute.
 In 2002, she created the Garden History and Landscape Studies curriculum at the Bard Graduate Center, and in 2005 she established the Foundation for Landscape Studies, with the mission to promote an active understanding of the meaning of place in human life through support of landscape-history scholarship, publication of the journal Site/Lines, and collaboration with other organizations and institutions on landscape-related projects.

 The National Institute has honored distinguished Americans with Gold Medals annually since 1913.
+Recipients are chosen by a Medals Committee appointed by the NISS president.
 Recent Gold Medal recipients include economists Paul Krugman and Robert Shiller, biographers Ron Chernow and Robert Caro, and historians Robert Putnam and Eric Foner, among others.
 National Institute members will receive details about the dinner in the fall.

 For more information, please contact Dr. Timothy Cross, executive director, at 347-261-4567 or firstname.lastname@example.org.